 6 km / 2 hours

-Another classic route to follow when walking in the Lake District, this walk around Grasmere lake will feel simply magical.
-With ducks to feed and stones to skip across the water, your little ones will love this gentle stroll.
-The village of Grasmere is just a mile away from the shore, so you can head to the high street after your walk and buy some refreshments in the form of the famous Grasmere gingerbread.
+Another classic Lake District walk, this stroll around Grasmere lake will feel simply magical.
+It's great for kids too, with ducks to feed and stones to skip across the water.
+The village of Grasmere is just a mile away from the shore, so you can head to the high street after your hike and buy some refreshments in the form of the famous Grasmere gingerbread.

-Most of the paths around Grasmere are flat and well-maintained, making this one of the best walks for pushchairs and young children.
+This part of the Lake District was described by Wordsworth as being, "the loveliest spot that man hath ever found," and this short pleasant walk gives you some idea of why.
+Most of the paths around Grasmere are flat and well-maintained, making this one of the best Lake District walks for pushchairs and young children.

 More information is available with our full walking guide Round Grasmere.